-NASCAR weekend at New Hampshire Motor Speedway proved to be successful for local nonprofits with the dedication of both the New Hampshire Chapter of Speedway Children’s Charities and the many volunteer groups who helped fundraise more than $127,000 during the July 17-18 Foxwoods Resort Casino 301 event.
+NASCAR weekend at “The Magic Mile” proved to be successful for local nonprofits with the dedication of the New Hampshire Chapter of Speedway Children’s Charities, the official charity of New Hampshire Motor Speedway, and the many volunteer groups who helped fundraise nearly $100,000 during the July 14-17 NASCAR weekend event.

 It took 30 starts, 18 years and one rain delay, but Martin Truex Jr. finally prevailed at “The Magic Mile,” turning in a dominant performance to earn the first New Hampshire Motor Speedway NASCAR Cup Series victory of his career in Monday’s Crayon 301.

 Today’s Trackside Live and Wicked Good Live Auction will take place Sunday at 11 a.m. at The Groove.
 Sunday’s spectator gates and the Fan Zone will open Monday at 10 a.m.
 The Speedway Motorsports Weather Guarantee is in effect.
 Crayon 301 ticketholders who are unable to attend Monday will receive a ticket-for-ticket credit of equal or lesser value toward another Speedway Motorsports NASCAR or NTT IndyCar race in the next 12 months.

 Justin Bonsignore edged Doug Coby by half a car length to conclude a thrilling Mohegan Sun 100 NASCAR Whelen Modified Tour (NWMT) race on Saturday at New Hampshire Motor Speedway.
 Annually one of the crown jewel stops in the NWMT, “The Magic Mile” brought out the best in the popular series as Bonsignore, Coby and Ron Silk all exchanged the lead across the final 10 laps, sometimes multiple times in the same circuit.